Design System Checklist

-- Do you need Inline-Edit (what happens with complex validation rules?)
+- Do we need Inline-Edit (what happens with complex validation rules?)

 Error Prevention and Error Tolerance

-- When do you validate input and how do you show validation messages? (complex validation over several fields)
+- When do we validate user input and how do we show validation messages? (complex validation over several fields)

-- Is there an Undo option and how big are the risks for our users if we don’t have one? (especially critical with autosave)
+- Is there an Undo option and how big is the risk for our users if we don’t have one? (especially critical with autosave)

 - Do we need a history?
 (Log, Roll-back)